It’s very important to understand when you can access your superannuation – even if you don’t need the money right now.

 A transition to retirement pension is an income stream started with your super accumulation balance.
 You must receive an income of between 4% and 10% of your account balance each financial year.

-2. Over Preservation Age and Retired
+2. Age 60 and Retired

-If you have reached your preservation age and are retired, with no intention of returning to full-time or part-time work ever again, then you can have full, unrestricted access to your super.
+If you have reached age 60 and are retired, with no intention of returning to full-time or part-time work ever again, then you can have full, unrestricted access to your super.
 You can access your super in the form of a lump sum withdrawal or an income stream, or a combination or the two.
 Part-time is defined as 10 hours+ per week.

 Interestingly, retiring with ‘no intention to return to work ever again’ does not completely restrict you from returning to work if your intentions change sometime in the future, provided your intentions were genuine at the time you did retire.